 Step 1: Setting Up Your LinkedIn Account Properly

 When you first join LinkedIn, you set up a profile as you, yourself, the person that you are – not the school or university that you represent.
-(This distinction is important, as you will be able to build out a page later for your school, but you begin by joining LinkedIn as yourself.)

 “Your LinkedIn Profile is like a supercharged resume that lets you showcase your experience and expertise” – Constant Contact

-You will then upload a photo, fill out your information, and set out to build your network of friends, family, co-workers, professionals, and more.
+You will then upload a photo, fill out your information and set out to build your network of friends, family, co-workers, professionals and more.

 Setting up your account properly is one of the most important steps in your LinkedIn journey.